sagepublishing/rejected_article_tracker_pkg/paper/paper.md

 * select the most likely correct result from that list using simple machine learning.

 The target audience for the tracker is researchers studying rejected articles.
 The task performed by the tracker is record-linkage, i.e., finding the correct CrossRef metadata record given incomplete data about a paper.
-So, while the intended use of the tracker is to track rejected articles, it can alo be used by researchers performing record-linkage for other reasons, such as connecting preprints to their published versions, e.g., work by @Cabanac2021.
+So, while the intended use of the tracker is to track rejected articles, it can also be used by researchers performing record-linkage for other reasons, such as connecting preprints to their published versions, e.g., work by @Cabanac2021.
 This is a particularly topical application at the current time due to the rapid growth of preprint servers in recent years [@Hoy2020].

 The tracker is available as [a Python package](https://github.com/ad48/rejected_article_tracker_pkg) with [a temporary live demonstration](https://rejectedarticlestorage.z6.web.core.windows.net/) scheduled to run until mid-2021.